Why You Should Integrate Your Fulfillment Solution with Your Online Sales Channels

 To put it all together, businesses today are navigating marketplace changes, many are creating their own storefronts for the first time, and some are facing the highest rates of online shopping ever, while trying to handle fulfillment that meets increased customer expectations.
 Keep in mind that many of these merchants have never had to handle fulfillment before (and definitely not at this scale).

 So, what can manufacturers, drop shippers and retailers do to reduce stress on their business while meeting customer needs online?
-One solution is to integrate eCommerce channels with a multi-carrier shipping solution like TrueCommerce Pack & Ship.
+One solution is to integrate eCommerce channels with an integrated shipping solution.

 How eCommerce Shipping Integration Works